camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

      --cidr $CIDR  # Replace with the CIDR range of your EKS cluster, e.g., <EKS_CIDR_BLOCK>
    ```

    Ensure that the CIDR range is appropriate for your environment.
-Please note that OpenSearch uses `443` as the https transport port.
+OpenSearch uses `443` as the https transport port.

 4. **Retrieve the private subnets of the VPC:**